• Skip to primary navigation

 leek and potato soup served in ceramic soup bowl with bacon

-2. The soup has clean flavors.
+1. The soup has clean flavors.
 Not too spicy, not too bland!
-Just the RIGHT FLAVORS!

-6. You can serve it warm or even chilled.
+4. You can serve it warm or chilled.
 Either way it’s absolute winner!

 ingredients for potato and leek soup arranged on wooden tray

-Herbs For Flavors: Fresh or dried bay leaf, dried Italian herbs, fresh thyme and fresh parsley are great herbs that will enhance the flavors of the soup!
+3. Herbs (flavor): Fresh or dried bay leaf, dried Italian herbs, fresh thyme and fresh parsley are great herbs that will enhance the flavors of the soup!

-Olive Oil: Love to combine butter and olive oil together for my soups.
+5. Olive oil: Love to combine butter and olive oil together for my soups.
 It’s adds richness and flavors to soup.
 Just butter or just olive oil is ideal as well.

 How To Cut Leeks For Soup?